labourgne/portfolio/content/home/experience.md

   date_start = "2016-06-01"
   date_end = "2016-07-01"
   description = """
-  Integration of "Analysis Incident" department which analyses flight recorders when an incident occurs:
+  Integration of the "Analysis Incident" department which analyses flight recorders when an incident occurs:
   - Creation of templates to display flight data according to incidents
   """